 Declared “foreseen circumstance”

-Chubb considers COVID-19 to be a “foreseen circumstance” for policies issued and/or new paid travel arrangements under an existing policy made in the following areas and after the following dates:
+In relation to travel outside of Australia, Chubb considers COVID-19 to be a “foreseen circumstance” for policies issued and/or travel arrangements under an existing policy that are paid for where travelling to the following areas and after the following dates:

-If the position on travel improves but a customer still does not wish to travel, such as when the Australian Government’s travel advice is reduced in severity, Chubb may consider any cancellation of this travel to be a disinclination to travel, subject to the terms and conditions of the policy.
+Once the risk of a COVID-19 outbreak ceases to be a foreseen circumstance, but a customer still does not wish to travel, then Chubb may consider any cancellation of this travel to be a disinclination to travel which is not covered under the policy.